Yanik39/TORNet/README.md

     * GID: `id -g`

   * It's better not to pass your Timezone to Container, default is UTC.
-  * You will get your random MariaDB/MySQL password at your `/home/tor/mariadb` folder.
+  * You will get your random MariaDB/MySQL password at `/root` folder.
   * Please delete/rename the `phpinfo.php` file at `/home/tor/www/host_1/public_html` after checking everything is working fine.
   * It's better to use [Nyx](https://nyx.torproject.org/) as user `tor` to avoid warnings about being root and to use proper configuration file.
     * From the container;